gianlucarusso/academic-kickstart/content/project/radio/index.md

 ## Abstract

-Does media shape culture?
-I leverage the expansion of radio networks in the United States to identify the impact of access to mass media on cultural assimilation and homogenization.
-I reconstruct radio network access via a signal propagation model suitable to AM radio, the only radio technology available at the time.
-I determine what radio channels were available to American households by feeding the propagation model with newly digitized data on the universe of transmitting stations during the interwar period.
-I combine radio network coverage with several measures of cultural change based on naming patterns for children.
-Exploiting exogenous variation in radio signal reception induced by soil characteristics and stations' tower growth over time, I provide evidence that network access homogenized American culture.
-Homogenization occurred through the assimilation of white immigrant and black households towards mainstream white native culture.
-Assimilation is strongest for immigrant families: foreign parents were six percent more likely to name their sons using popular white names after network access.
-Focusing on names from baseball players, I suggest that aspirational naming is a key mechanism to explain certain features of the results.
-While foreign households picked from the full distribution of baseball names, native families chose names exclusively from the most successful, those featured in the All-Star games.
-Thus, in addition to diffusing information, the radio has subtler effects, increasing the likelihood of "naming for success"
+In this paper, I argue that exposure to mainstream mass media facilitates immigrants' assimilation.
+I exploit the rise and expansion of radio broadcasting in the United States after the Age of Mass Migration ended to identify the effect of radio exposure on immigrants' assimilation.
+I reconstruct radio signal strength and years of exposure to radio via a novel propagation model suitable to AM radio, the only radio technology available at the time.
+Exploiting the US full count census, I follow pseudo-cohorts of immigrants that are introduced to radio networks and study their naming and wedding patterns.
+I find that radio networks had a strong effect on immigrants' assimilation.
+Cohorts exposed longer to radio networks were more likely to marry US born citizens from US born parents.
+Children of immigrant households exposed to larger network signal had names that were distinctively less foreign.
+Focusing on names from baseball players, I suggest that aspiration is a key mechanism to explain why radio promoted assimilation.
+Immigrant households named children only after players that performed particularly well during the season, suggesting they were ''naming for success.''